Apr 19, 2023

 Finasteride, also known as Proscar, is a once-daily pill for BPH.
 The typical dose is 5 mg (1 tablet) daily.
 Finasteride works by blocking the enzyme responsible for converting testosterone to dihydrotestosterone (DHT).
 DHT accumulates in the prostate and causes it to grow larger.
 By shutting down DHT, finasteride shrinks the prostate and reduces symptoms.

-Finasteride has been shown to reduce the size of the prostate, decrease symptoms, and slow down progression of BPH in large clinical trials1.
+Finasteride has been shown to reduce the size of the prostate, decrease symptoms, and slow down the progression of BPH in large clinical trials1.
 It does take time for finasteride to work.
 In 3-6 months, you should notice some symptom improvement.
 You won’t see the full effect until you’ve been taking finasteride consistently for 6 months.

 Other than finasteride, there are several other medication options for BPH.
 These include: